Will You Still be Working in Your Seventies?

 Now thatā€™s a question Iā€™m still thinking about and one worth pondering by everyone, regardless of age, simply because none of us knows when our number is going to be called.
 Few of us want to think about the eventual end of our lives, but sooner or later we all must accept the fact that weā€™re not going to live forever.
 Our lives hang on a slender thread, and clearly, weā€™re not in control of our destiny.
 News stories remind us every day that people younger than we are losing their lives in such ordinary events as accidents at home or work; vehicle, train, and plane crashes; fires, natural disasters, accidental explosionsā€”and guns in the wrong hands.
 And who hasnā€™t mourned the loss of a younger family member or friend struck down in life by disease or other medical issues, or killed in the line of duty?

 I come from a long line of women who lived to be nearly a hundred, so I like to think I might live into my mid-nineties since I remain in good health with a good immune system.
-I have no life-threatening diseases and have avoided Covid and the flu so far through 2022, but God may have other plans for me.
+I have no life-threatening diseases and have avoided COVID-19 and the flu so far through 2024, but God may have other plans for me.
 As I continue to age, Iā€™ll have to start shortening the period of time I think I might live (based on my overall health at that time).
 The benefit of thinking in shorter periods of life-span time is that it will become easier to focus on what I really want to do with the rest of my life at that point in time.
 I can relate to what the ill-fated iconic actor James Dean once said: ā€œDream as if youā€™ll live forever.
 Live as if youā€™ll die today.ā€ These labor statistic facts may be encouraging to you:

-In 2019, the U.S. Bureau of Labor Statistics (BLS) projected that by 2024 13 million people age 65 and older would still be working and would constitute the fastest-growing segment of the workforce from 2014 to 2024. one in four people who reach age 65 will live past 90, according to the Social Security Administration.
+In 2019, the U.S. Bureau of Labor Statistics (BLS) projected that by 2024 13 million people age 65 and older would still be working and would constitute the fastest-growing segment of the workforce from 2014 to 2024.
+One in four people who reach age 65 will live past 90, according to the Social Security Administration.
 One in 10 will live past 95.
-With such longevity, financial advisers say, people need to be more creative about finding new income in retirementā€”which more often makes a job a regular part of the plan.” ā€“ from an AARP article.Ā
+With such longevity, financial advisers say, people need to be more creative about finding new income in retirementā€”which more often makes a job a regular part of the plan." ā€“ from an AARP article.Ā

-A Bloomberg article in mid-2022 stated that the number of people aged 75+ in the labor force were expected to grow 96.5% in the next decade because inflation and deflated savings are forcing older adults to get jobs.
+A Bloomberg article in mid-2022 stated that the number of people aged 75+ in the labor force was expected to grow 96.5% in the next decade because inflation and deflated savings are forcing older adults to get jobs.

-I have to laugh at the title of this article now since Iā€™ve left the seventies behind.
-Like so many other professionals in all walks of life today, Iā€™ll keep working until God tells me I have to quit.
 If life is a play, then Iā€™m well into my Third Act, but to think in positive terms, Iā€™m reminding myself that sometimes Act Three is very long.
 And some plays have as many as five actsā€”plus an Encore.

-As Iā€™ve often said, ā€œOld writers never die; they just change their subjects.ā€ Iā€™ve got a new dog memoir in progress now with two other books in progress waiting for my attention.
-For sure, Iā€™ll run out of time before I run out of material for things to write a book or article about.
+As Iā€™ve often said, ā€œOld writers never die; they just change their subjects.ā€ The dog memoir about Gingerā€”my first work of fictionā€”has been on the back burner for a long time, and I'm eager to finish it.
+Other books started years ago are still begging for attention, but time is speeding by.
+For sure, Iā€™ll run out of time before I run out of material for things to write about.
 Iā€™ve always imagined myself at the end of my life saying, ā€œWAIT!
 Iā€™m not done yet.ā€

 READER MAIL